maxim111333/incubator-aurora/docs/update-heartbeat.md

 ## Case Study
 ### 1. Successful coordinated update
 * User posts a coordinated job update request
-* Scheduler creates a paused job update
+* Scheduler creates a job update and waits for a heartbeat to start acting on it
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
+Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler resets countdown and responds with OK